Audit Log examples

 "nextToken": "eyJleGVjdXRpb25...BUm9vMVVRPT0ifQ=="

-We’ll use this token from response with the first 25 results set to continue with another 25 results from the same set.
+We’ll use this token from the response with the first 25 results set to continue with another 25 results from the same set.

 To continue the previous response